Fille881/EduKid/Documentation/words-on-structuring-code-May16.md

 }
 ```
 It works, but I think a key-point is that how we always need to have this `if` statement as soon as we need to do something with the current player.
-But notice how the code is exactly the same in both if and esle, it is just the playervariables we use that changes.
+But notice how the code is exactly the same in both `if` and `else`, it is just the playervariables we use that changes.

 So lets try again with a different approach:
 ```js